Managing your Canadian taxes

 Manage your tax exemptions

 As well as setting up a customer to be exempt from all tax, you can exempt a customer from specific Canadian taxes.
 You can change a customer's exemption settings in your Shopify admin on the customer's profile.
-See Setting Canadian tax exemptions for more information.
+Refer to Setting Canadian tax exemptions for more information.

 Manage your tax calculations